gencat/participa/decidim-espais-estables/README.md

 # Decidim::Espais::Estables
-This is know now as "Consells de Participació"
+This is know now as "Consells de Participació" This module just change some translation values from decidim assemblies.

 ## Usage
 How to use my plugin.